 Bursary funding can be used to help with education-related costs that may arise during the school year.
 At Muntham House School we use the bursary funding to ensure that our post 16 pupils are able to fully access additional aspects of the curriculum and complete individual college courses offsite.
 The list below provides examples of how we have used the funding:

-The table below displays the amount which Muntham House School has received in Bursary funding for the past three years and the number of pupils whom have been eligible for the funding.
+The table below displays the amount which Muntham House School has received in Bursary funding for the past four years and the number of pupils whom have been eligible for the funding.

 DfE No. 938/7003 Charity No. 1105085 Registered Office: Barns Green, Horsham, West Sussex, RH13 0NJ